 is blameless.
 A lot of other things must be in place, though, before we can

 realize these things.
-For the Ephesian Church, a whole foundation of
+For the Ephesian Church, the foundation of faithfulness was poured, and for this reason

-what Paul was teaching the Ephesians, only after the foundation of the
+what Paul was teaching the Ephesians, after the foundation of faith and love had already been laid.
+The

 about the Ephesians is that they already had the power of God, and for that

-reason Paul could speak to them about being blameless, since God gives us
+reason Paul could speak to them about being blameless, since God gives

 His power for this very purpose.